jakob-bagterp/timer-for-python/docs/index.md

 ```

 ### Context Manager
 Alternatively, use the `with` statement.
 This will automatically start and stop the Timer – and so no need to declare `timer.start()` and `timer.stop()`.
-Same result with as before, but less code:
+Same result as before, but less code:

 ```python linenums="1" hl_lines="4"
 from timer import Timer